Everen-John/theatre-seat-picker/README.md

 # Theatre Seat picking system

 This project is a theatre seat picking system made with Java Spring as the backend and NextJS for its frontend as an entry for the OCBC HACK-IT!
 Competition.
+Thoughts and insight on ideation can be read in WRITEUP.html

 ## Live View